auto-pts/auto-pts/README.md

 # Running

+Before running any scipts you have to create a workspace in the PTS, add needed projects to the workspace and configure PICs and PIXITs.

 To run standalone Windows PTS automation script:

 `ipy.exe autopts.py`

 The framework also supports client server architecture.
-With this setup the PTS automation server runs on Windows and client runs on GNU/Linux.
+With this setup the PTS automation server runs on Windows and the client runs on GNU/Linux.
 So on Windows you start the server:

 `ipy.exe autoptsserver.py`

-And on GNU/Linux you modify autoptsclient.py to set the correct server address, then you start the client:

-`./autoptsclient.py`
+And on GNU/Linux you select the either the Android or Viper client, then pass it the IP address of the server and the path to the PTS project file on the Windows machine.
+So for AOSP BlueZ projects:

+`./autoptsclient-aospbluez.py IP_ADDRESS "C:\Users\USER_NAME\Documents\Profile Tuning Suite\PTS_PROJECT\PTS_PROJECT.pqw6"`

+And for Viper projects:

+`./autoptsclient-viper.py IP_ADDRESS "C:\Users\USER_NAME\Documents\Profile Tuning Suite\PTS_PROJECT\PTS_PROJECT.pqw6"`

 # Generating Interop Assembly